lucyfer3k/wan-monitor-worker/README.md

 How to get started:
 1. Configurate your environment within config.ini
 2. Run setup-env.sh
-3. mkdir /var/lib/grafana /var/lib/influxdbv2
-4. docker-compose up
+3. docker-compose up
-5. After Grafana is up and running run ./grafana/add-datasource.sh script
+4. After Grafana is up and running run ./grafana/add-datasource.sh script
-6. Go to http://localhost:3000 and login to Grafana using your username & password (default admin:password123)
+5. Go to http://localhost:3000 and login to Grafana using your username & password (default admin:password123)
-7. Add dashboard basing on flux queries from grafana.d of this project
+6. Add dashboard basing on flux queries from grafana.d of this project

 Based on images: